Ned is instructed in a wide variety of work, in particular across all planning and environmental law contexts.

 - Acting for the successful claimant in R (U & Partners (East Anglia) Ltd) v Broads Authority EWHC 1824 (Admin), a challenge to the Environment Agency's flood control works in Norfolk, which confirmed that the requirement of "promptitude" does not apply to judicial reviews under the EIA Directive

 In respect of criminal work, Ned has acted both for prosecutors and defendants and is a member of FTB's Environmental Crime Group.
+He has given training on investigatory powers and the PACE codes.
 Ned also has extensive knowledge of the new civil sanctions regime for environmental offences, he contributed to the leading text book and has given presentations on the subject to regulated persons and regulatory bodies – most recently on enforcement undertakings.
 He is well-placed to act and/or advise and act in this new area of law.

 Ned regularly talks and writes on environmental law and has an LLM (environmental laws) from UCL, where he is a visiting researcher.
 He is an active member of UKELA.

-Ned is rated as one of the top 5 juniors under the age of 35 by Planning Magazine 2012.
-He has a solid and practical knowledge of planning law.
-Ned has experience of both high profile development proposals and technical enforcement work; he has acted for applicants, local authorities and third party objectors in many different contexts.
-Ned also has experience of major infrastructure cases under the Planning Act 2008 and the preceding legislation; he acted for Natural England in the DCO hearing into the proposed Marine Energy Park on the Humber Estuary.
+Ned is rated as one of the top 3 juniors under the age of 35 by Planning Magazine 2013.
+He has a solid and practical knowledge of planning law including high profile development proposals and technical enforcement work; he has acted for applicants, local authorities and third party objectors in many different contexts.
+Ned also has experience of major infrastructure cases under the Planning Act 2008 and the preceding legislation: he acted for Natural England in the DCO hearing into the proposed Marine Energy Park on the Humber Estuary; he is currently advising an amenity group on the Thames Tideway Tunnel DCO application.
 Other cases of note include: